DhruvK0/Power-Outage-Prediction-Project/README.md

 ## Framing the Problem

-### Identify the Problem: How can we predict whether or not a power outage was caused by severe weather?
+### Identify the Problem: Can we predict whether or not a power outage was caused by severe weather?
 From a general perspective, the first part to finding a solution (both preventative and responsive) is identifying the cause of the problem.
 With that in mind, we wanted to find a way to identify whether or not a major power outage was caused by severe weather from data that we'd have at the time of the outage in hopes of restoring the outage faster with that information.

 > Justification